Miracloon/pflotran-documentation/source/theory_guide/pm_waste_form.rst

 DSNF Mechanism (instantaneous)
 ..............................
-For the Instantaneous mechanism (currently called DSNF mechanism in PFLOTRAN), at the time step when canister breach occurs the entire radionuclide inventory of the waste form is released over the length of the time step.
+For the Instantaneous mechanism (currently called DSNF mechanism in PFLOTRAN), at the time step when canister breach occurs the fraction of the radionuclide entered by the user in the SPECIES sub-block under instantaneous release fraction, is released over the length of the time step and in the next time step the rest of the radionuclides are released.
 This is accomplished by internally setting the fractional dissolution rate to the value of ``1/dt``, where ``dt`` is the length of the current time step at breach.
 Concurrently, the volume of the waste form is reduced to zero.
+The user must enter 1.0 for all instaneous release fractions, for all the radionuclides to be released in the time step that the canister vitality reaches zero.
 Metallic defense-related spent nuclear fuel (DSNF) is simulated using this mechanism.

 .. _FMDM Mechanism: